-5.2.1 Designing the counter flange
+5.2.1 Requirements for the dimensioning of a counter flange

 Risk of damage due to incorrect counter flange design

 Unevenness on the operator-side counter flange results in stresses in the vacuum pump housing, even when properly attached.
 This can produce leakage or negative changes in running characteristics.